 Freezing the walnuts keeps them from getting bitter.

-If using chicken, cut them into bite sized pieces and brown and set aside.
+STEP TWO: If using chicken, cut them into bite-sized pieces and brown and set aside.
+Keep in mind, you can keep this vegan with chickpeas!

-Add the fragrant spices and toast them for a few minutes, intensifying the flavor.
+STEP FOUR: Add the fragrant spices and toast them for a few minutes, intensifying the flavor.
+Add the orange zest.

-Pomegranate Molasses in can be found in specialty grocery stores and ethnic markets, and sometimes in the ethnic section of your grocery store, but if you can’t find it, just buy a little bottle of POM, (pomegranate juice) and make some at home – by reducing the juice in a sauce pan.
+Pomegranate Molasses can be found in specialty grocery stores and ethnic markets, and sometimes in the ethnic section of your grocery store, but if you can’t find it, just buy a little bottle of POM, (pomegranate juice) and make some at home – by reducing the juice in a saucepan.

 (Just an FYI – it is easiest if you make the Pomegranate molasses ahead, as it takes 45-55 minutes to reduce on the stove.
 See recipe notes.)

-A quick note- you can also make this without the chick peas- just add more chicken.
+STEP SEVEN: Add the chickpeas.
+A quick note- you can also make this without the chickpeas- just add more chicken.
 See notes!

 Serve this with saffron-infused basmati rice or Tah Dig (Persian Rice).

-Hope you love this as much as we do.
+The perfect way to celebrate winter solstice or delicious any time of year.
+Hope you love this Fesenjan Recipe as much as we do.

 xoxoxo